-We understand that some people may be reluctant to bring a claim against their employer.
-However, in practice, any claim would be dealt with by your employer’s insurers.
-Just like motor insurance, insurance for accidents suffered by their staff is compulsory for an employer, no matter how small their business or how few staff they employ.
-Moreover, your employer cannot treat you any differently, nor can they dismiss you, as a result of making any accident at work claim.
+We understand that you may be reluctant to bring a claim against your employer.
+Rest assured any claim would be dealt with by your employer’s insurers.
+Insurance for accidents suffered by their staff is compulsory for your employer, no matter how small their business or how few staff they employ.
+Plus, your employer cannot treat you any differently, nor can they dismiss you, as a result of making an accident at work claim.
 Your claim will help highlight a safety issue, which will help protect your co-workers from being injured in the same way.

-- Slips, trips and falls: These could happen because of wet or uneven floors, loose cables, or faulty equipment, such as a faulty ladder.
+- Slips, trips, and falls caused by wet or uneven floors, loose cables, or faulty equipment.

-- Injuries caused by faulty work equipment, or a lack of proper training, or by the actions of work colleagues.
+- Injuries caused by a lack of proper training, faulty equipment, or a work colleague’s actions.

-What should you do if you have an accident at work?
+What should I do if I have an accident at work?

 - Get the names and contact details of any witnesses.